India’s Renewable Energy Capacity Reaches 201.45 GW

 Credit: Naveed Ahmed/Unsplash

 As of October, 's total installed power capacity has reached 452.69 GW, with renewable energy contributing significantly at 201.45 GW, or 46.3% of the total.
-Among renewable sources, solar energy leads with 90.76 GW, making up 45.1% of the renewable mix, followed by wind energy at 47.36 GW and hydropower at 46.92 GW.
+Among renewable sources, energy leads with 90.76 GW, making up 45.1% of the renewable mix, followed by at 47.36 GW and hydropower at 46.92 GW.
 Other renewable technologies, including bioenergy (biomass and biogas) and small hydropower, contribute 11.32 GW and 5.07 GW, respectively.

 The Ministry of New and Renewable Energy (MNRE) attributes this growth to several initiatives, including the Production-Linked Incentive (PLI) scheme aimed at enhancing solar manufacturing.
 To date, two rounds of financial have supported the establishment of over 48 GW of vertically integrated domestic solar PV manufacturing capacity.